 This article is the fourth recipe in 6 weight saving recipes to shave weight off your DofE expedition kit list, a series of articles to help you save weight on your expedition kit without compromising comfort or utility, helping you to make more sustainable choices and invest in kit that will last a lifetime.

-It can feel like you are playing Tetris sometimes, but taking time to pack well is time well spent.
+Once you have this sorted it can still feel like you are playing packing Tetris, but taking time to pack well is time well spent.
 Pack for stability and agility on the trail whilst ensuring your essential items are readily accessible to minimise disruptions, reduce fatigue and get to where you are going faster.

 When you're on an expedition, whether it's just for a day or for several days, how you pack your backpack really matters.
 If it's not done right or if the backpack doesn't fit well, it can be uncomfortable and slow you down.
 You need a backpack system that's light and comfy for carrying everything you need, no matter how long your adventure is.
 The trick is to put the heavier stuff in the middle and close to your back.
 This helps you stay balanced and move easily over different kinds of ground.
 Also, you want to make sure that the things you use a lot are easy to get to so you don't have to keep stopping and digging through your pack.
 This way, you can keep moving smoothly and enjoy your expedition more.

-The DofE publish a recommended kit list which is a great place to start if you are kitting yourself out for an expedition for the first time.
-We do have alternatives, which we have listed below, to help you reduce the weight.
-Our recommendations are a guide – you should always check with your Leader that the kit you choose is suitable for your particular expedition.
+The DofE publish a recommended expedition kit list which is a great place to start if you are kitting yourself out for the first time.
+Using this we have compiled a list of alternatives that will help you reduce the weight of your pack.
+Our recommendations are a guide – you should always check with your Expedition Leader that the kit you choose is suitable for your particular expedition.

 Our choice | DofE recommended kit | |